 Syringe being attached

-Lung being filled Videographer: Important/difficult step
+Lung being filled Videographer: Important/difficult step two takes, didn’t slate 2nd take.
+2nd take is probably the better shot.

 Keiko Karasutani: Be sure that the insertion is tightly secured to prevent the lung specimen from detaching from the formalin port during the fixation [1].